ChandradeepC/FrogAI/README.md

 2. Start the frontend:

--   Build the frontend for production use: `npm run build` or
+-   Build the frontend for production use: `npm run build` (no need to start the frontend seperately if you do this, Gunicorn will serve the frontend as well, but you lose the ability to hot reload and need to build after every change) OR
--   Run the Vite development server: `npm run dev`
+-   Run the Vite development server: `npm run dev` (will need to start frontend seperately everytime but supports hot reloading)

 3. Setup Python environment